La ville morte

 Human blindness and obsession.

-Performed in French with Swedish and English surtitles.
+Performed as a concert.
+Sung in French with Swedish and English surtitles.

 The French composer and teacher Nadia Boulanger was one of the most prominent and influential composers of the 1900s.
 Her list of students is impressive, including Igor Stravinsky, Benjamin Britten, Francis Poulenc, Aaron Copeland, Quincy Jones, Daniel Barenboim, Astor Piazzolla, Philip Glass … the list goes on.